-Please join us for our Grief Support Meeting
+Please join us for our Grief Support Meetings

 1000 Silver Lake Road, Fenton

-Our meetings will be held monthly in the Sharp Funeral Homes Fenton Chapel Community Room.
+Our meetings will be held monthly in the Sharp Funeral Homes Fenton & Miller Road Chapel Community Rooms.
 We are providing this service to any family that has experienced a death recently or in the past.
-Everyone is welcome.

 For more information please call